renovatebot/renovate/lib/modules/manager/kubernetes/readme.md

 }
 ```

-Or if it's just a single file then something like this:
+Or if it's only a single file then something like this:

 ```json
 {